It’s all fun and games until your cat decides that your carpet is an excellent substitute for her litter box.

 What’s more, male cat urine smells especially bad because it’s laden with felinine, testosterone, and certain steroids.

-Yep, those are party of the smelly problem!
+Yep, those are party members for the smelly problem!

 These chemicals are meant to mark a cat’s territory and to attract female cats through their strong scents.